C-Sto/recursebuster/README.md

 ## Usage args

-Idk why you might want these, just run it with `-h` and grep for the keyword.
+Idk why you might want these, just run it with `-h 2>&1` and grep for the keyword.
 Here they are anyway:

 ```
+  -ajax
+        Add the X-Requested-With: XMLHttpRequest header to all requests
   -all
         Show, and write the result of all checks
   -appendslash